 A primary focus of Wilson Tax Law Group is offshore voluntary disclosure and tax compliance.
 The U.S. government and its international partners are aggressively pursuing individuals and entities that have income or assets outside the U.S. who have not disclosed and reported these assets or paid U.S. taxes from these assets.
 This applies to all US taxpayers and green card holders living domestically and abroad or a foreign national residing in the U.S. with foreign income, foreign bank accounts, or financial assets.
 These people may be required to disclose these assets on a U.S. tax return, a U.S. FinCEN Form 114, Report of Foreign Bank and Financial Accounts (“FBAR,” formerly known as Form TD F 90-22.1) and/or other U.S. informational returns.
 Failure to properly disclose foreign income, foreign financial accounts, or foreign assets can result in significant civil and criminal penalties.
-Individuals or entities who have previously underreported or failed to disclose foreign source income and/or have unreported foreign bank accounts or other assets may be eligible to participate in the Internal Revenue Service Offshore Voluntary Disclosure Program (“OVDP” formerly known as “OVDI”).
+Individuals or entities who have previously underreported or failed to disclose foreign source income and/or have unreported foreign bank accounts or other assets may be eligible to participate in the one of the Internal Revenue Service's offshore disclosure programs to take advantage of reduced penalties or to make a voluntary disclosure to avoid criminal liability.
+Although on September 28, 2018, the IRS closed its longstanding Offshore Voluntary Disclosure Program (formerly "OVDP" and “OVDI”), there are new procedures and other existing offshore programs that clients can still use to resolve undisclosed offshore assets.

-OVDP may or may not be appropriate for every individual or entity with previously undisclosed foreign financial assets, income, or foreign financial accounts.
-Whether an individual or entity should participate in the offshore disclosure program depends on the individual facts and circumstances.
+Making an offshore disclosure may or may not be appropriate for every individual or entity with previously undisclosed foreign financial assets, income, or foreign financial accounts.
+Whether an individual or entity should participate in a particular offshore disclosure program depends on the individual facts and circumstances.
+The determination of whether conduct meets the definition of willful vs. non-willful is a legal determination.
+It should not be made lightly and without the expert advice of an experienced criminal defense tax attorney.
 Wilson Tax Law Group has successfully represented individuals, controlled foreign companies, foreign trusts and other entities navigate these treacherous waters and come into compliance without further fear of criminal prosecution and draconian penalties.
 If you have undisclosed foreign income, undisclosed foreign accounts, or undisclosed foreign assets, it is extremely important that you retain the services of an experienced tax attorney who regularly practices in this area of law and who will protect your rights, safeguard your interests, and work proactively with the Internal Revenue Service, the US Department of Justice, the US Attorney’s Office and state taxing agencies.
 Wilson Tax Law Group can help you get into compliance with the Internal Revenue Service and minimize or work to eliminate your exposure to any offshore penalties and other problems.

 Representation of Financial Institutions before the United States Government